-The DOUBLE PARAMETER SET and DP SET displays show the double parameter sets with which the sensor is currently working.
+The DOUBLE PARAMETER SET and DP SET displays show which DOUBLE PARAMETER set the sensor currently uses.

-If the display shows 0, the sensor in POWER MODE = SINGLE works with the settings in the PARA1 tab.
+When the display shows 0, the sensor in POWER MODE = SINGLE operates with the settings in the PARA1 tab.

-In order to understand with which X, Y and Z values the sensor works in parameter set 2, you can display this raw data in the display XYZ using the DP RAW DATA check box.
+To understand with which X, Y and Z values the sensor works in parameter set 2, you can display this raw data in the display XYZ using the DP RAW DATA check box.

-As mentioned above, the colour space coordinates are calculated using the raw data X, Y and Z received with parameter set 2.
+As mentioned above, the color space coordinates are calculated using the raw data X, Y and Z received with parameter set 2.